AdaCore/gnatstudio/docs/users_guide/navigation.rst

 declaration in :file:`a-textio.ads`).
 But you cannot perform cross-reference queries from a runtime file itself.

-If you need this capability, modify one of the GPS plugins, named :file:`support/core/cross-references.py`, and add the :command:`--runtime` switch to the list of switches for :program:`gnatinspect`.
+If you need this capability, enable the preference :guilabel:`Project/Cross References in Runtime Files`.

 .. _The_Navigate_Menu: